 Need a two thumbs up no-fail pumpkin chocolate chip cookie recipe?
 You’ve come to the right place.
-This pumpkin cookie is moist, soft, full of chocolate chips with a lemon icing that sets this treat apart from all of the rest.
+Pumpkin Chocolate Chip Cookies with Fresh Lemon Icing is moist, soft, full of chocolate chips with a lemon icing that sets this treat apart from all of the rest.

 Pumpkin cookies are everywhere this time of year.
 I first posted this recipe about 7 years ago, back in the early days of ABK.
 I used a little point and shoot camera back then, and thought it was time for an update, since the original photos don’t do this cookie justice!

 These cookies come together in just a few minutes and are so simple to make.
 They are among my favorites because they are filled with chocolate and topped with a fresh lemon icing.
 The lemon icing is tart and sweet and the perfect topping for this cookie.

 Make a batch tonight for your favorite ghosts and goblins!